Hasuzawa/web-crawler/README.md

 ## Simple Web Crawler

-This is a simple web crawler for scrapping images from a game for machine learning purpose.
+This is a simple web crawler for scrapping images from a game wiki for machine learning purpose.